 - Continue to grow and develop the best talent within AI-immunology.
 By bringing together leading experts within AI and immunology, our goal is to invest in our team to realize their full potential and maximize their expertise.
 We intend to further strengthen our leadership position by collaborating closely with leading academic institutions and advisors to share and develop new capabilities that are critical to our ability to develop and maintain proprietary AI platforms. - Secure and maintain a strong IP portfolio.
 We have developed a strong IP portfolio, pursuing different strategies for our immuno-oncology and infectious diseases products, to ensure the exclusive rights to all our lead product candidates and protect our proprietary AI technology as well as to support best the possible commercialization outcomes.
-We intend to keep all IP rights until end of Phase 2b and outlicensing of the product candidate.
-We currently have eight issued patents and 46 pending patent applications.
+We intend to keep all IP rights with respect to a product candidate until end of Phase 2b and out-licensing of the product candidate.
+We will retain all IP rights to our AI platforms.
+We currently have 12 issued patents and 34 pending patent applications.